All consultations will be in using zoom. Check Moodle for the links.

 There are no lectures, tutorials or consultations during the mid-semester break.
 You are expected to attend the lecture and ONE tutorial stream.
 Please see your timetable which tutorial stream you are scheduled in.

-Note that there is a weekly quiz that is due before the start of the Tutorial A stream.
+Note that there is a weekly quiz that is due on Thursday at midday.

 |0||Course information||Quizzes are due weekly|

 |Feb 27||1||Kate||Open data: definitions, sources and examples||Extra reading: Data in the wild ; The World Bank Open Data Essentials (and the Open Data for Data Users introduction lesson) ; European Data Portal lesson What is Open Data?|

 |Mar 06||2||Kate||Introduction to data collection methods||Extra reading: Khan Academy Types of statistical studies (brief and good starting point) Byrne on Data collection (very extensive)|

 |Mar 13||3||Kate||Case study: US air traffic||Extra reading: Working with databases, 2009 Data Expo, and follow links , Short paper on analysis and code , Animation of air traffic on one day, Animation code|

 |Mar 20||4||Kate||Case study: Australian census||Extra reading: the DataPacks User Guide||Assignment 1 is due|